-I grew up waiting for the day when I would get to straighten my hair: I wasn’t consciously trying to look like everyone else, by permanently straightening of my hair, but it kind of was that.
+I grew up waiting for the day when I would get to straighten my hair: I wasn’t consciously trying to look like everyone else, but it kind of was that.
 Straightening your hair temporarily is only a few days without commitment.
 But when you permanently alter your hair texture to be one way it’s something else.
 And it didn’t sit right with me anymore.

 In September I celebrated my 3 year nappyversary (that is, how many years I’ve gone without a relaxer).
 It felt good and right.
 Going natural wasn’t easy for me at all: there were a lot of tears of frustration, and, as I said, a lot of judgment (from relatives who thought my hair “looked messy” or “needed to be done.”
 For ladies out there interested in discovering your curls, no matter what age you are, I have compiled do’s and don’ts for when transitioning to natural hair.
 See them below: